Protocols for Creating Anyons and Defects via Gauging

 where $T_n = \ket{n}\bra{n} =\frac{1}{3}(1+ \omega^{-n}\mathcal Z +\omega^n\mathcal Z^\dagger)$.
 As a single vertex $\mathcal{Z}$ is not symmetric, we leave it behind when pushing $\mathcal{C}^{(\text{vertex})}$ through the gauging map.
 Similarly, we leave behind the $\mathcal X$ operators involved in $\mathcal C^{(\text{edge})}$:

-Thus, conjugating a pre-gauged vertex $v$ is equivalent to applying $A^{(v)}$ after the gauging map, controlled on $v$.
+Thus, applying $\mathcal{C}$ to a pre-gauged vertex $v$ is equivalent to applying $A^{(v)}$ after the gauging map, controlled on $v$.
 Acting $\mathcal{C}$ on an edge is equivalent to a product of $\text{C}\mathcal{X}$, controlled on the neighboring vertices.

-Our first key observation is that Eq.~\ref{eq:cc-pushthrough} allows us to write down a purely one-dimensional operator which creates a charge-conjugation boundary (see Fig.~\ref{fig:1d-ungauging}a):
+Our first key observation is that Eq.~\eqref{eq:cc-pushthrough} allows us to write down a purely one-dimensional operator which creates a charge-conjugation boundary (see Fig.~\ref{fig:1d-ungauging}a):